Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 ### pull = fetch + merge

-- If the team is developing on the Dev branch and a teammate commits a new commit on dev, we need to pull the commit from GitHub to our local dev branch before developing
+- If the team is developing on the `dev branch` and a teammate commits a new commit to `dev`, we need to `pull` the commit from GitHub to our local `dev branch` before developing

 ```bash